mappiamo/mapi-geoCMS/doc/manual_en.rst

 This widget have parameters.
 The first is the maximum number of content, this is required.

 All other paramteres are optional (not required because default values are available): [content type], [ordering column name], and if the content type is 'event', the last parameter 'from_now' shows only current and future events.
+If the last parameter is "now" for event type, the list will be displayed event only if the event currently running.

 Full featured menu
 ------------------